AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting AFL_CAL_FAST will speed up the initial calibration, if the application is very slow

-## 2) Settings for afl-clang-fast / afl-clang-fast++ / afl-gcc-fast / afl-g++-fast
+## 2) Settings for LLVM and LTO: afl-clang-fast / afl-clang-fast++ / afl-clang-lto / afl-clang-lto++

-The native instrumentation helpers (llvm_mode and gcc_plugin) accept a subset of the settings discussed in section #1, with the exception of:
+The native instrumentation helpers (instrumentation and gcc_plugin) accept a subset of the settings discussed in section #1, with the exception of:

+  - LLVM modes support `AFL_LLVM_DICT2FILE=/absolute/path/file.txt` which will write all constant string comparisons  to this file to be used with afl-fuzz' `-x` option.

   - AFL_AS, since this toolchain does not directly invoke GNU as.

   - TMPDIR and AFL_KEEP_ASSEMBLY, since no temporary assembly files are created.

-  - AFL_INST_RATIO, as we by default use collision free instrumentation.
+  - AFL_INST_RATIO, as we by default collision free instrumentation is used.
+    Not all passes support this option though as it is an outdated feature.

-Then there are a few specific features that are only available in llvm_mode:
+Then there are a few specific features that are only available in instrumentation:

 ### Select the instrumentation mode